uscwebservices/safely-php/README.md

 safely-php
 ==========

-A library for more securely handling of GET/POST objects in PHP
+A library for more securely handling of GET/POST objects in legacy PHP.

 # Retrofiting legacy PHP projects